The 2025 Ultimate Guide:

 • If, for example, your white paper targets the awareness stage and the leads you gather are relatively unfamiliar with your company, it might be smart to enroll them in an email sequence that highlights other pieces of content on your site such as blog posts that are relevant to the topic they showed interest in.

-• If your white paper is for people in the consideration stage, and leads are already familiar with what you have to offer, you might consider following up by sending them special offers or exclusive deals — again, closely related to the topic of interest.
+• Suppose your white paper is for people in the consideration stage, and leads are already familiar with what you have to offer.
+In that case, you might consider following up by sending them special offers or exclusive deals — again, closely related to the topic of interest.

 • If you're taking a highly targeted approach to distribution and using your white paper to generate hot leads that you think are already close to making a purchasing decision, the best way to follow up might be for a sales representative to reach out directly by phone.